 The Benedictine University Student Handbook ("Student Handbook") covers and includes the Code of Conduct, the Registered Student Organization Manual, and University Housing & Residence Life Policies and Procedures.
 This Student Handbook provides community-wide and individual student opportunities, resources, expectations and responsibilities.

 In addition to the Student Handbook, the Academic Catalog and University website can be used as valuable resources to guide you through your Benedictine experience.
 The University reserves the right to amend this Student Handbook at any time.
 Proposals to amend policies and procedures can be submitted to Dean of Students.

-Code of Conduct
+Code of Conduct Page | 6

 1.1 Responsibility to One's Education

 1.2 Responsibility to Ourselves

 1.3 Responsibility to Colleagues and Community

 1.4 Responsibility to the University

 1.5 Alcohol Policy

 1.6 Drug Free Campus/Workplace Policy

-1.7 Smoking/Tobacco Policy
+1.7 Tobacco-Free at Benedictine University

 1.8 Non-Discrimination Policy

 1.9 Hate Crime Policy

 1.10 Student Sexual Misconduct Policy and Procedure

 1.11 Discriminatory Harassment and Sexual Harassment Policy

 1.12 Responsible Use of University Technology Resources Policy

 1.13 Freedom of Expression Policy

 1.14 Insurance Policy

 1.15 Accommodations Procedures

 1.16 Family Educational Rights and Privacy Act (FERPA) Annual Notice to Students

 1.17 Disciplinary and Counseling Records Procedure

 1.18 Demonstrations Procedures

 1.19 Student Conduct Process

-1.19.1 Mediation

-1.19.2 Hearings

-1.19.3 Hearing Process

-1.19.4 Appeal Process

-1.19.5 Sanctions

 1.20 Non-Sanction Resolutions

 1.21 Student Complaint Process